OpenNebula/website/content/software/installation_process/manual_installation/front_end_installation.md

 ## Step 3.
 Installing the Software

-Available packages for OpenNebula clients, the Front-end and hypervisor Nodes:
+Available packages for OpenNebula clients, the Front-end and hypervisor nodes:

 | Package                                                                                                  | Description                                                                                                                                                |
 |----------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------|